-Here are some of the most commonly used terms associated with broaching machines, so that you will have a better understanding of exactly what these extremely useful tools are all about.
+Here are some of the most commonly used terms associated with broaching machines.
+They will help you have a better understanding of exactly what these extremely useful tools are all about.

 1. Drive mechanism

-The drive mechanism of any broaching machine will always consist of an electromechanical or hydraulic powered system, which is capable of powering the broaching tool.
-The specific function of a drive mechanism is to either push or pull a broaching tool over the surface of any metallic component so that the desired finish can be imparted to the part.
-The component being operated on will be static throughout the process and is simply the object of the finishing process of the broaching tool.
+The drive mechanism of any broaching machine will always consist of an electromechanical or hydraulic powered system.
+The specific function of a drive mechanism is to either push or pull a broaching tool.
+This needs to happen over the surface of any metallic component to get the desired finish onto the part.
+The component being operated on will be static throughout the process and is simply the object of the finishing process.

 2. Broaching tool

 A broaching tool is one that performs cutting by using graduated cutting teeth which are fixed all in a row.
-Each one of these cutting teeth is capable of removing a small part of the surface of the metal being operated on.
+Each one of these cutting teeth is capable of removing a small part of the surface of the metal.
 As the teeth become larger and higher, a bigger chunk of metal gets removed from the surface, and the overall task of the broaching tool gets accomplished.
 There are two main types of broaching tools, those being linear and rotary.
-Linear broaching involves running the broach against the surface of the component being cut, so as to achieve the desired finish.
-Rotary broaching is a rapid machining method that serves to cut shapes into a workpiece and is generally used in blind operations or through-hole operations.
+Linear broaching involves running the broach against the surface of the component being cut, to achieve the desired finish.
+Rotary broaching is a rapid machining method that serves to cut shapes into a workpiece.
+It is generally used in blind operations or through-hole operations.

 The worktable in a broaching operation is some kind of a fixed table that tilts and grips the component part being operated on.
 The center of the broaching tool and the center of the part must be aligned using a 1° offset so that a scalloping effect can be accomplished on the surface of the metal.